SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/06-add-americas-bp-dependants/README.md

 👉 Open the `Request Employee Dependants - Exercise 06` request under the cloud-integration folder in the Postman collection and test the following scenarios:
 - Send a request for `employee_id` = 1003764.
 Where is this employee from and what's the response you get?
 - Now, `employee_id` = 1003765.
 Where is this employee from and what's the response you get?
-- //TODO: Include request for an employee who's country we don't handle.
+- What if we send a request for `employee_id` = 1003800.
+Where is this employee from and what's the response you get?

 ## Summary